Winter building sites

 The right hydrosafe value is crucial!

-A vapour check (Oceania: vapour control; North America: vapor retarder) membrane must have a hydrosafe value of between 1.5 m and 2.5 m in order to protect structures against dampness even in the case of the increased relative humidity that can be present during construction work.
+A vapour check (or vapour control/retarder) membrane must have a hydrosafe value of between 1.5 m and 2.5 m in order to protect structures against dampness even in the case of the increased relative humidity that can be present during construction work.
 The requirement that sd > 1.5 m and < 2.5 m is stipulated in the DIN 68800-2 standard and is described in further detail by the so-called 70/1.5 rule.

 pro clima’s humidity-variable INTELLO and DB+ membranes fulfil these requirements reliably.
 As a result, they provide dependable protection for structures over their entire service lives – even on winter construction sites.